pgtipping/Synthalyst/memory-bank/progress.md

 Users can create personalized interview preparation plans based on job details, practice with AI-generated questions in mock interviews, receive feedback on their responses, and save questions for later review.
 The Mock Interview feature now supports both text and voice responses, with text-to-speech functionality for reading questions aloud.
 The statistics dashboard provides users with a clear overview of their progress, showing the number of mock interviews completed, questions practiced, questions saved, and their average score.

 We've recently integrated audio components into the Mock Interview feature, allowing users to record their responses and have questions read aloud.
+The audio recording component has been significantly improved with enhanced audio quality settings (disabled noise reduction, higher sample rate, optimized audio format) and better UI feedback (real-time status messages, color coding, button animations).
 We've also added an Audio Components Demo page for testing and showcasing the audio capabilities of the application.

 The feature is designed with a mobile-first approach and follows the existing UI patterns of the application.
 All components are responsive and provide a consistent user experience across different devices.
 The statistics section includes proper loading states, authentication handling, and fallback UI for users with no activity.